Daniel-Rolen/PDFCompilator/README.md

 3. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
 4. The "Remove PDF" button functionality is inconsistent.
 5. Flask module not found: Ensure Flask is installed properly using `pip install flask`.
-6. Buttons are missing from the GUI.
-7. Files selected and files available sections are absent from the GUI.
-8. The interface now follows a cyberpunk and zef-inspired aesthetic with neon colors and glitch effects.
-9. Animated background with floating particles has been implemented.
-10. Buttons and UI elements have been redesigned with angular, polygon-based shapes.
-11. Eyeball mascots have been updated to look more robotic or cybernetic.
-12. A subtle screen flicker effect has been added to enhance the cyberpunk feel.
-13. Performance issues may occur with the new animations on lower-end devices.
-14. Compatibility issues across different browsers or devices may exist due to the advanced CSS and JavaScript effects.
-15. Some features are still not fully implemented, such as actual PDF compilation and file handling.
+6. Some features are still not fully implemented, such as actual PDF compilation and file handling.
-16. Need to implement functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
+7. Need to implement functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
+8. Space in file names may cause issues with PDF compilation and handling.

 ## Current Status

-We have successfully implemented the initial prototype with a cyberpunk-inspired GUI using Electron.js.
+We have successfully implemented the initial prototype with a cyberpunk-inspired GUI using Electron.js and Flask.
 The interface now features neon colors, glitch effects, and animated elements that align with the desired cyberpunk and zef culture aesthetic.
 Here's an update on our progress:

 1. Cyberpunk-inspired GUI:
    - The interface has been redesigned with a dark background, neon colors, and angular UI elements.